 While this is definitely not the most glamorous of places, the Twelve Oaks Inn is clean, and perfect if you are needing something affordable on the Branson strip.
 It also has a complimentary breakfast and a mini-fridge.

 Cost: Starting at $45/night

-Things to do in Branson
+Things to Do in Branson

 Even with the countless times we’ve been to Branson, we still haven’t attended every show or visited every attraction.
-However, these things to do in Branson are enough to get you started in this Branson visitors guide.
+However, these things to do in Branson are enough to get you started in this Branson travel guide.

 SHOWS IN BRANSON

 Every few years the Sight & Sound Theater comes out with a new performance-based on a Biblical story.
 Each time we have visited, the shows have been comparable to those we have seen in mainstream theaters.
 They have really dedicated actors and actresses, amazing sets, and beautiful songs.
 This is a must-do if you are into theatrical performances or musicals.